SayMyName302/SayMyName302/README.md

 - 👋 Hi, I’m @SayMyName302
-- 👀 I’m interested in MERN STACK Development
+- 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning Web App Development
+- 🌱 I’m currently learning Flutter Development

 <!---
 SayMyName302/SayMyName302 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.